Welcome to Nursery!

 We have a rich learning environment and enhance the areas with books, vocabulary and challenges.

-Click the link below for additional information regarding the National Curriculum for Nursery or have a chat with Miss Wild or Mrs Scholes.
+Click the link below for additional information regarding the National Curriculum for Nursery or have a chat with Mrs Scholes or Mrs Payne.
 Please see the Early Learning Goal progression maps below and on the EYFS subject page for a breakdown of skills the children will be learning.

 https://www.gov.uk/government/publications/early-years-foundation-stage-framework–2